apache/flink-web/contribute-code.md

 - **Documentation Updates**.
 Many changes in the system will also affect the documentation (both JavaDocs and the user documentation in the `docs/` directory.).
 Pull requests and patches are required to update the documentation accordingly, otherwise the change can not be accepted to the source code.
 See the [Contribute documentation]({{site.base}}/contribute-documentation.html) guide for how to update the documentation.

 - **Javadocs for public methods**.
-Public methods and classes that are part of the user-facing API need to have JavaDocs.
+All public methods and classes need to have JavaDocs.
 Please write meaningful docs.
 Good docs are concise and informative.
+Please do also update JavaDocs if you change the signature or behavior of a documented method.

 ### Code formatting
 {:.no_toc}